 Admittedly, I’m no expert on these matters.
 But I have a good sense about things that lie beneath the rational explanation.
 And at Le Chiuse I sensed a powerful epicenter for one of the most important wines to come out of Italy, maybe the world.

 “We are planted to the BS clone,” Nicolò explains.
-I couldn’t quite understand what he meant and Jeremy, tired from jetlag and a harrowed from driving a faulty Fiat, asked him what the clone was, repeatedly.
+I couldn’t quite understand what he meant and my travel mate, tired from jetlag and a harrowed from driving a faulty Fiat, asked him what the clone was, repeatedly.
 Patiently, Nicolò explained “BS” meant the Biondi-Santi clone.
 He moved us around the eight hectare vineyard where an entrance to the winery sheltered us from the bone-chilling mist.

 Once he led us to the table with wines, ranging from the latest 2011 on through to the 2000 Riserva, I knew we were in an historic place.